 A host of options are served up to visitors on a short break to Launceston.
 Tasmania’s second-largest city has top-shelf attractions to suit all, no matter their tastes or age, or the weather conditions.
 The ease of getting around Launceston adds to the appeal.

-Best outdoor attraction: Cataract Gorge.
-This area provides a wilderness escape just a stone’s throw from the CBD and is a great place for a stroll.
+Best outdoor attraction: Cataract Gorge Reserve.
+This action-packed area provides a wilderness escape just a stone’s throw from the CBD.

 Best rainy-day attraction: You could spend all day wandering around Queen Victoria Museum.
 Visit even if the sun is shining!